Skip to contentSkip to navigationSkip to topbar

 • You're providing only one link or button to help a user continue a flow.

 • There’s no other way for a user to immediately know that their action was acknowledged.
-For example, a Toast may not be needed when a modal closes after a user presses “Save” in it.
-The modal dismissal may sufficiently communicate that the information in the modal was saved, without needing further messaging.
+For example, a Toast isn't needed when a Modal closes after a user presses “Save” in it.
+The dismissal of the Modal can communicate that the information was saved, without needing further messaging.

 Interruptive feedback indicator (Modal)